How to Get Rid of a Headache with Infrared

 Incorporating breathing techniques, stretching and infrared sessions can have you feeling better in no time, how?
 “Scientific evidence shows that immersive infrared therapy helps maintain healthy levels of cortisol,” Flickstein says “While cortisol levels may stay the same or rise slightly during your infrared session, they will drop immediately afterward to leave you feeling much calmer than before.”

 Because headaches can also occur from dehydration drinking water is non-negotiable, so be sure to hydrate before each infrared session!
-Now you know how to get rid of a headache with infrared, so the next time your head begins to pound, book an infrared body wrap appointment to feel relief.
+Now you know how to get rid of a migraine headache with infrared, so the next time your head begins to pound, book an infrared body wrap appointment as a self directed treatment to help your mind and body relax!

 - “Headache FAQ | National Headache Foundation”.
 National Headache Foundation.
 Web.